Pack an Emergency Supply Kit

 Medical Supplies and Medications:

-- Two-week supply of medical items including syringes, dressings, nasal cannulas, suction catheters, etc.
+- Keep a two-week supply of medical care items such as needles, nasal cannulas, bandages, etc.

-- Cooler and chemical ice packs for storing medications that must be kept cold.
+- Keep a cooler and chemical ice packs for storing medications that must be kept cold.

-- Prescription information for your wallet, survival kit, and car that includes the name, location and phone number of an out of town pharmacy.
+- Keep prescription information in your wallet, survival kit, and car that includes the name, location and phone number of an out of town pharmacy.

 Other Helpful Tips: